sajad0131/simple-multiplayer-shooter/README.md

 # simple multiplayer shooter
- a simple multiplayer shooter game made with unity engine and node.js websocket server. to start the server, open a terminal in "server" folder and run bellow command:
+ a simple multiplayer shooter game made with unity engine and node.js websocket server for android. to start the server, open a terminal in "server" folder and run bellow command:

 ```